iLifetruth/arros-info/docs-en/newlab/lab0/land.md

 11 |  fn main() {
 ```

-+ delete the `// I AM NOT DONE` in the file.
++ Delete the `// I AM NOT DONE` in the file.
 (Rustlings will detect it and jump to the next problem)

-+ you may type `hint` in the terminal to git some tips from the rustlings system😊
++ You may type `hint` in the terminal to get some 'tips' from the rustlings system😊